The Housemartins: John Peel sessions, London 0 Hull 4 and "Caravan of Love"

+The People Who Grinned Themselves to Death

+Drummer Hugh Whitaker left in 1987 on amicable terms, and suggested his school friend Dave Hemingway as replacement.

 The Housemartins' second album The People Who Grinned Themselves to Death was released in September 1987, and included their two previous singles "Five Get Over Excited" and "Me and the Farmer".
-A third single from the album, "Build", was released in November; a Peel Session from the same month provided a recording used for their last single "There Is Always Something There to Remind Me" in 1988.
+A third single from the album, "Build", was released in November, and a final Peel Session from the same month provided a recording used for their final single.

+Breakup and post-breakup activities

+Following the release of their last single "There Is Always Something There to Remind Me" in April 1988, the Housemartins announced that the band was splitting up.
 A farewell compilation album, Now That's What I Call Quite Good was released later that year.

+The members of the band have remained in contact and have worked on each other's projects.
+Norman Cook has enjoyed significant success with Beats International and then as Fatboy Slim, while Heaton, Hemingway and roadie Sean Welch formed The Beautiful South.

+A 2003 single called "Change the World" was credited to Dino Lenny vs The Housemartins.
+It was a radically remixed dance version of the band's first single, "Flag Day", and peaked at UK #51.
+The remix was done without the band's involvement.

-The band split in 1988, but the members have remained in contact and have worked on each other's projects.
-Norman Cook has enjoyed significant success with Beats International and then as Fatboy Slim, while Heaton, Hemingway and roadie Sean Welch formed the Beautiful South.
-In August 2009, Mojo magazine arranged for The Housemartins' original members to get together for a photo-shoot and interview, for the first time in many years, but in the interview all the members maintained that the band would not re-form.
+In August 2009, Mojo magazine arranged for The Housemartins' debut album line-up (Heaton, Cullimore, Cook and Whitaker) to get together for a photo-shoot and interview, for the first time in many years, but in the interview all the members maintained that the band would not re-form.

-In December 2009, Cullimore co-wrote songs for (and appeared in) a pre-school music series called The Bopps, which first showed on Nick Jr. in the UK in April 2010.
-Cullimore and Whitaker joined Heaton on stage during a show by Heaton and Jacqui Abbott in 2014 at Hull's The New Adelphi Club, on the stage where the band had signed their Go-Discs record contract, although it was not a Housemartins reunion.
+Cullimore became a children's author, and in December 2009 co-wrote songs for (and appeared in) a pre-school music series called The Bopps, which first showed on Nick Jr. in the UK in April 2010.
+Cullimore and Whitaker joined Heaton on stage during a show by Heaton and Jacqui Abbott in 2014 at Hull's The New Adelphi Club, on the stage where the band had signed their Go-Discs record contract.
 The trio performed the Housemartins hit "Me and the Farmer", and Cullimore and Heaton closed the show with a performance of "Caravan of Love".

+In June 2024, Heaton performed on the Pyramid Stage at the Glastonbury Festival, and was joined by Cook on bass for a performance of "Happy Hour".

 Musical style and lyrics

-The band's early releases saw them described as jangle pop, which brought comparisons with bands such as the Smiths and Aztec Camera.
+The band's early releases saw them described as jangle pop, which brought comparisons with bands such as The Smirks, The Smiths and Aztec Camera.
 David Quantick, writing for Spin, described them in 1986 as playing "traditional '60s-style guitar pop overlaid with soul vocals".
 Cook described the band as "religious, but not Christians", and the band's repertoire included gospel songs.

 Many of the band's lyrics have socialist themes, with Cook stating that "Paul realised that he hated writing about love...and that writing politically came easier to him", describing some of their songs as "angrily political".